 - Plot dendrogram:

 - The plot dendrogram is shown with x-axis as distance matrix and y-axis as height.

 - So, Tree is cut where k = 3 and each category represents its number of clusters.

 - Plotting dendrogram after cutting:

-The plot denotes dendrogram after being cut.
-The green lines show the number of clusters as per thumb rule.
+- The plot denotes dendrogram after being cut.
+The green lines show the number of clusters as per the thumb rule.